 If you are trying to get a new job, for example, steps could include getting your resume ready, creating a profile on social media sites designed for careers and job searching, doing research on places you might want to work, doing active job searches, etc.

-Make your resolution realistic.
+Make your new year’s goals realistic.

 Many of us want to be brilliant, ironman billionaires.
 Alas, for most of us, this isn’t going to work out.